PoisotLab/ms_network_prediction/manuscript.md

 ### How do we predict how species that have never co-occurred will interact?

-The probability of the realization of an ecological interaction depend on co-occurrence in space and time, abundance and traits matching [@Poisot2015SpeWhy; @Pichler2020MacLea].
+The probability of an interaction occurring depends on the likelihood of co-occurrence in space and time [@Poisot2015SpeWhy; @Pichler2020MacLea].
 Given two species that co-occur, a neutral approach to probabilistic interactions would be based on abundances and trait matching would have no effect [@Canard2012EmeStr].
 However, some proxies can be used to make more accurate predictions of potential ecological interactions.
 For instance, functional traits are good such proxies because they are highly selected by ecological interactions and determine forbidden links (such as the mechanical impossibility of a bird to consume seeds larger than its beak).
 The fact that functional traits suffer some kind of selective pressure and because niches tend to be conserved throughout a phylogenetic tree, ecological interactions also tend to be conserved, and therefore we could also use phylogenies to infer pairs of co-occurring species that could potentially interact [@Gomez2010EcoInt].
 In fact, the contribution of interactions to the phylogenetic match between species is consistent even through scales [@Poisot2018IntRet] and in neutral models [@Coelho2017NeuBio].

 A separate family of methods that gained interest in recent years are the network-based models.
 These models use the existing set of interactions to